bgporter/cello/README.md

 2. If the `state` or `tree` arguments has a child of type `type`, wrap that child inside the object beng created.
 3. Else, we create a new ValueTree of type `type` and initialize it as appropriate.
 If the `state` arg was not null (or the `tree` is valid), add this new tree as a child.

-It is sometimes useful to know whether a new Object was created or wrapped -- for example, it might be an error in your application if a child that's expected to be present isn't.
+It is sometimes useful to know whether a new Object was created or wrapped &mdash; for example, it might be an error in your application if a child that's expected to be present isn't.

 You can test this at runtime using the method `Object::getCreationType()`, which will return either:
 * `Object::CreationType::initialized`